 There are various factors that contribute to the length of treatment.
 To estimate how long your treatment will take, we will begin by conducting an initial assessment in order to determine how advanced the gum disease has become.

 Next, we will consult with you to design a treatment plan that is unique to your circumstances.
 Generally speaking, treatments take anywhere from one to two visits, which is much faster than traditional gum treatment methods.

 Take Advantage of the Latest Gum Treatment Technology at Smiles First Dental

-Now that you know a little bit more about the specialized technology that we use to treat periodontal disease in Flower Mound, Texas, take the next step to secure your oral health by calling our office at 972-346-1100 to schedule an appointment with Dr. Angelie Zamora, Dr. Pauline Nguyen or Dr. Jennifer Mink.
+Now that you know a little bit more about the specialized technology that we use to treat periodontal disease in Flower Mound, Texas, take the next step to secure your oral health by calling our office at 972-346-1100 to schedule an appointment with Dr. Angelie Zamora, Dr. Nick Cobb or Dr. Ruasha Shrestha.
 Your mouth will thank you for it!